anpaz/aleph/README.md

 ## Literals

-Quantum literals are created using the `|>` symbol.
+Quantum literals are created between the `|>` symbols.
 A simple one-column quantum universe can be created by listing all the possible outcomes, for example:

 ```fsharp
 |0>